Frequently Asked Questions

 Will the new stairs eat into an existing bedroom?

 Our Designers will try their utmost to avoid this from being the case.
-In fact it is quite rare to have to bite into an existing bedroom, as our preferred method of access is to build from an existing landing or other available space.
+In fact it is quite rare to have to bite into an existing bedroom, as our preferred method of access is to develop from an existing landing or other available space.
 Our designs work very hard to ensure we maximise on the available space considering your requirements.

 What sort of a layout should I go for?